-Classification Definition

-Plumbing and New entrant under the age of 21

-Mechanical Services Sheet

-Metal Worker Level

-1(a)

-r(a)

-Plumbing and New entrant over the age of 21

-Mechanical

-Services Sheet Metal Worker Level

-1(b)

-I(b)

-A Plumbing and Mechanical Services Worker Level 3 is an employee who:

-has successfully completed a Services Stream Certificate (Plumbing and Mechanical

-Services) Level 2 consisting of formal structured training agreed to between the parties to this document: or

-has obtained equivalent skills gained through work experience subject to competency

-D testing to the prescribed standards covering the content of the above agreed modules of

-Plumbing and Mechanical training; or

-Services Worker is a licensed Drainer.

-Level 3 Employees at this level perform work to the level of their training.

-Indicative tasks which an Employee at this level may perform include:

-exercises good interpersonal communication skills;

-exercises discretion within their level of training;

-understands and applies quality control techniques;
+Classification Definition Plumbing and Mechanical Services Sheet Metal Worker Level 1(a) New entrant under the age of 21 Plumbing and Mechanical Services Sheet Metal Worker Level 1(b) New entrant over the age of 21 Plumbing and Mechanical Services Worker Level 3 A Plumbing and Mechanical Services Worker Level 3 is an employee who: has successfully completed a Services Stream Certificate (Plumbing and Mechanical Services) Level 2 consisting of formal structured training agreed to between the parties to this document: or has obtained equivalent skills gained through work experience subject to competency testing to the prescribed standards covering the content of the above agreed modules of training; or is a licensed Drainer.
+Employees at this level perform work to the level of their training.
+Indicative tasks which an Employee at this level may perform include: exercises good interpersonal communication skills; exercises discretion within their level of training; understands and applies quality control techniques;

-• performs work under general supervision either individually or in a team environment;
+performs work under general supervision either individually or in a team environment;